Boston College Eagles football: Jack Bicknell era (1981–1990)

-Bicknell's final record at Boston College was 59–55–1, took the Eagles to four bowl games, and won the Lambert-Meadowlands Trophy (awarded to 'Eastern champion' in Division I FBS) twice: 1983 and 1984.
-He was fired after the 1990 season.
+Boston College began the 1984 season with a 7–2 record, posting victories over No. 9 Alabama 38–31 and North Carolina 52–20.
+Heading into the November 23, 1984 matchup against defending national champion No. 12 Miami (led by star QB Bernie Kosar), quarterback Doug Flutie gained national attention when he led the Eagles to victory in a high-scoring, back-and-forth game in the Orange Bowl.
+The game was nationally televised on CBS the day after Thanksgiving, and had a huge audience.
+Miami staged a dramatic drive to take the lead, 45–41, in the closing minute of the game.
+Boston College then took possession at their own 22-yard line with 28 seconds to go.
+After two passes moved the ball another 30 yards, only six seconds remained on the clock.
+On the last play of the game, Flutie rolled out right away from the defense and threw a Hail Mary pass that was caught in the end zone by senior wide receiver Gerard Phelan, giving BC a miraculous 47–45 win.
+A persistent urban legend holds that this play essentially clinched the Heisman Trophy, the award given to the best player in college football that year, for Flutie; in fact, the Heisman voting was already complete by the day of the game.
+It has been called "the greatest moment in college football."
+In November 2008, Doug Flutie was honored by Boston College with a statue of his famous "Hail Mary" pass.
+The Eagles finished the regular season with a 45–10 victory over rival Holy Cross.

 Tom Coughlin era (1991–1993)

 Tom Coughlin, wide receivers coach for the NFL's New York Giants and former BC quarterbacks coach (1981–83), was hired as BC's head coach after Bicknell was fired.
 Coughlin's Eagles compiled a record of 21–13–1.
-The highlight of Coughlin's tenure was a 41–39 Eagles victory over No. 1 Notre Dame in 1993, the first time the Eagles had ever defeated the powerhouse Irish and the first and only time in program history that the Eagles had defeated a No. 1 team.
+The highlight of Coughlin's tenure was a 41–39 Eagles victory over No. 1 Notre Dame in 1993, the first time the Eagles had ever defeated the Fighting Irish and the first and only time in program history that the Eagles had defeated a No. 1 team.
 Coughlin, who left BC for the NFL's Jacksonville Jaguars, would go on to become head coach of the New York Giants, winning two Super Bowls: XLII, XLVI (both against the New England Patriots).